Harmonia: End-to-End RAG Serving Optimization: Conclusion

 \section{Conclusion}

-In this work, we present \system, an end-to-end system for efficient serving of Retrieval-Augmented Generation (RAG) pipelines. \system offers modular and extensible abstractions that allow users to define RAG workflows using a high-level, intent-driven Python framework.
-It automatically captures the user-defined pipeline and determines optimal resource allocation at the component level.
-At runtime, \system employs strategies to minimize SLO violations.
-These optimizations enable \system to achieve a 1.48× speedup over the best-performing commercial serving systems, while reducing SLO violations by $\sim$24\%.
+We present \system, an end-to-end system for efficient serving of RAG pipelines. \system introduces modular abstractions that let users express RAG workflows through a high-level, intent-driven Python interface.
+This framework allows developers to prototype and run applications locally while seamlessly deploying the same code in distributed, production‑scale environments. \system automatically captures the user-defined pipeline, optimizes resource allocation across components, and applies runtime strategies to minimize SLO violations.
+Together, these optimizations enable \system to deliver up to $2.04\times$ speedup over the best-performing commercial serving systems while reducing SLO violations by as much as $78.4\%$.